Veto2922/Movie-Recommender-System-content-based-/README.md

 # Movies Recommendation System

-This project aims to build a movie recommendation system using data on plot, cast, crew of several thousand films.
+This project aims to build a movie recommendation system using data on genres,, cast, crew, overview, release_year , runtime , keywords , vote_average , Director of several thousand films.
 It combines features such as cosine similarity and Euclidean distance to provide movie recommendations.

 ## About Dataset